fariqussalam/redact/README.md

 Rules are matched case-insensitively. `names` apply to both field-like syntax (`password=...`, `Authorization: ...`) and URL query params (`?password=...`). `patterns` are regex substring matches against detected field or URL parameter names only.

-Config files are stored with owner-only permissions when `redact` writes them.

 ## Security model

 `redact` is a local, best-effort filter for same-line text logs.